 Unlike some of the things you may have been told about the benefits of soy during menopause, I am not going to recommend it.
 Soy is damaging in too many ways and actually increases estrogen even further.
 Soybeans have a couple of issues.

 1. One problem is phytic acid, also called phytates.
-This is an organic acid (found in the hulls of all wheat) which block the body’s ability to absorb minerals like calcium, magnesium, iron and especially zinc.
+This is an organic acid (found in the hulls of all wheat) which blocks the body’s ability to absorb minerals like calcium, magnesium, iron and especially zinc.

-2. Soybeans also contain enzyme inhibitors called trypsin which block absorption of enzymes that the body needs for protein digestion and can cause serious gastric distress, reduced protein digestion and can lead to chronic deficiencies in amino acid uptake (causing depression and other mood disorders and a decrease in muscle tone).
+2. Soybeans also contain enzyme inhibitors called trypsin which block the absorption of enzymes that the body needs for protein digestion and can cause serious gastric distress, reduced protein digestion and can lead to chronic deficiencies in amino acid uptake (causing depression and other mood disorders and a decrease in muscle tone).

 3. Soybeans also contain a clot promoting substance called hemagglutinin, which causes red blood cells to clump together.
 These blood cells are unable to absorb oxygen for distribution to the cell’s mitochondria (this is how we burn fat when we exercise) and is detrimental for cardiac health.

 4. The trypsin and hemagglutinin are “growth depressants.”
 Which is why soy formula is so bad for babies.
 So, instead of soy, let’s look into a different formula for menopause.